H3cth0r/NEATrader/v3/README.md

 ## TODO
 - Apply moving windows batch, to check if this makes it better.
 - Apply predictions and give past data to the current state.
+- Separate nDays of the dataset for training